stackia/test2doc.js/README.md

     - return: an uncaptured object, with all its children and nested children uncaptured
 - `emit (file, generator = apibGenerator, options = {})` - generate the actual documentation file
     - `file` can be a filename or a file descriptor.
 It's the same object passed into `fs.writeFileSync`.
+    - If `file` is omitted, the generated text will be the return value.
     - Currently there is only apibGenerator available with no options.
 We will support swagger in the future.
     - return: void